nicklafferty/craftycody/content/crafts/diy-dining-table-bench.md

 ## How-to:

 I started off by having the employees at Lowe's cut a 5-ft section off of my 2x12.
 The shortest board they had was 12-ft and I a.) couldn't fit that into my car and b.) it would be difficult to cut at home.

+Other than that, this bench is very simple and won't take near as long to complete as the matching table.

+The legs are the same basic frame as the table: four 2x4 pieces cut at 45-degrees and screwed together.
+We're going to cut eight pieces at